Euro Commercials - Mercedes Benz, Ride and Drive event at Margarm Park.

 A big thank you to our friends at Euro Commercials - Mercedes Benz for inviting us for their Ride and Drive event in Margarm Park.

-Brilliant opportunity to see the MirrorCam, MultiMedia Cockpit, ABA5 and more in action.
-Absolutely fantastic pieces of kit that i can expect becoming the industry norm over the next few years.
+This was a brilliant opportunity to see the MirrorCam, MultiMedia Cockpit, ABA5 and more in action.

 Our demo instructor first ran through the interior of the cab, it was certainly cleaner and tidier than most trucks I have seen.
 The new Mercedes-Benz Actros receives the updated Multimedia Cockpit.
 The dashboard now sports two screens that are the main source of information for the driver.
 It had a very sleek, modern and no fuss feel to it.
 Although everything can be controlled via the two touch screens and steering wheel controls, there were traditional buttons and controls there just in case.